Kukumbirana Club House being built

 For the first such course I conducted, I visited the homes of all 39 chiefs in my work area to elicit from their wives what they would like to learn, and to see what degree of modernity had been adopted in their homes.
 To the list thus obtained I added other subjects, for example ‘the role of the chief in councils’.
 It appeared that few of their husbands discussed this with them.
 Principally for my own interest in research I interviewed all chiefs’ wives individually on their attitude towards polygamy.
 Out of 39 only two expressed a positive attitude, regardless of whether they were first or subsequent wives.

 One course with a different slant was the grooming course for wives of Senator Chiefs[viii] and the wives of prominent members of the Council of Chiefs, conducted in 1974 at the request from the highest government quarters.
 (There had been others for the wives of members of the council of Chiefs before).
-It was held at the Ambassador Hotel, one of the few hotels that did no longer display the ‘Right of Admission Reserved’ sign, which in the early seventies still meant ‘Whites Only’.
+It was held at the Ambassador Hotel, one of the few hotels that did no longer display the ‘Right of Admission Reserved’ sign.
 Some of these wives had never stayed at a hotel before, thus needed familiarisation on how to use its services, as well as ‘how to dress for official functions’ and protocol.
 We also arranged for a guided tour of Parliament and the Senate Building for them and took them to the public gallery to see their husbands at work.

 1. Children who attend pre-school do better at school.

-2. We want to provide employment for some of the many girls who have left school after Grade 7.
+2. We want to provide employment for some of the many girls who have left school after Grade Seven.

 I was personally very interested in pre-school education, thus I mounted a very intensive two-weeks’ course for the ‘teachers’.
 It included theoretical lessons on the development of the pre-school child, practical sessions on how to occupy children to stimulate their intellectual, physical and social development – including their curiosity and creativity.
 Pre-schools were mushrooming forth in many other TTLs.
 Joan Mathewman and Edna Crawford of the Council of Social Services and Voy Youngleson of WGL rose to the challenge and conducted numerous one-week courses – mainly for mothers – to which I could send women for training.
 This training, rudimentary as it was, met a burgeoning felt need.
 Eventually the CDSW worked out minimum standards that should be met in rural pre-schools.
 We will meet such groups again in the Protected Villages (PVs).